 The Children of the Storm

-I have a completed manuscript for the first a novel in a trilogy with a 17-yr old protagonist set in Strasbourg, France, during World War II.
+I have a completed manuscript for the first novel in a family saga set in Strasbourg, France, during World War II.
 You can read the first chapter on my blog 'Just one more word'.

-The family, headed by widowed economics Professor Jacques Detweiler, is slowly being torn apart as the two older children, Bertrand and Sophia, are seduced by the romanticism of a glorious new world order, while the two middle children, Thérèse and Claude, drift into the first resistance group (The Black Hand) started by teenage boys (historical fact).
+The family, headed by widowed economics Professor Jacques Detweiler, is slowly being torn apart as the two older children, Bertrand and Sophia, are seduced by the romanticism of a glorious new world order, while the two middle children, Thérèse and Claude, drift into the first resistance group (The Black Hand, a nod to the original black hand resistance group) started by teenage boys (historical fact).

 Weekends of song and dance, and nature walks at the country estate of a former colleague of the professor show the beginnings of the Hitler Youth (historical fact), and further seduce Bertrand and Sophia, but serve only to galvanize Thérèse and Claude in their determination to fight the Nazis.
 Only little Amélie appears untouched by the growing conflict.